Vortron-rd/MusicEvents/README.md

 ### Here is an explanation of how this mods features work in order:
 <details>
 <summary>Boss Music</summary>
-For **Boss Music**, There is an option to set the detection range for bosses.
+For Boss Music, There is an option to set the detection range for bosses.
 If a boss is detected within that radius the music will change if the mob is specified as a boss mob.
 To set up the music for a boss mob there is the [Boss Music List].
 For each boss mob you want to set up music for, create a new line and specify the mob and the music seperated by a comma: [modid:mobid,bossmusic1.ogg].
 Keep in mind to not forget the Mod Id from the mob! (e.g. [lycanitesmobs:rahovart,bossmusic1.ogg]).

 The Boss Music has priority based on the index of the list.
 It will always try to play the music for the boss mob it can find first in the list.
 So if you have both the wither and the Ender Dragon in the list and you summon both of them, it will play the music from whichever mob is first in the list.
 </details>

 <details>
   <summary>Roguelike Dungeons Music</summary>
-For **Roguelike Dungeons** music, the mod will automatically save the position Roguelike Dungeons to the roguelike_dungeons.csv file in world save folder when a roguelike structure is generated.
+For Roguelike Dungeons music, the mod will automatically save the position Roguelike Dungeons to the roguelike_dungeons.csv file in world save folder when a roguelike structure is generated.
 This process happens on the server side.
 To use roguelike music, define the dungeon and its music in the config.
 The format is as follows: "structuretheme:structurename,music1.file,music2.file" ect.
 The structuretheme in this case is the main type of structure.
 This can be "Buildin:" for the default structures, or something else if the structure was added by another mod or a modpack creator.
 </details>

 <details>
 <summary>Doomlike Dungeons Music</summary>
-For **Doomlike Dungeons** music, the mod will automatically save key position points from Doomlike Dungeons to a dungeon_rooms.csv file in the instances saves folder when the dungeon is generated.
+For Doomlike Dungeons music, the mod will automatically save key position points from Doomlike Dungeons to a dungeon_rooms.csv file in the instances saves folder when the dungeon is generated.
 The important part here is that this only happens once a dungeon generates.
 This means that if you add Musify to your modpack after having an established world, existing Doomlike Dungeons will NOT support music playback (unless you add the position points manually).

 The saving of doomlike dungeons happens on the server side, so for servers, the dungeon_rooms.csv file needs only to exist on the server side.